pulibrary/ops-catchall/projects/springshare_docs/libanswers/queues.md

 3. To edit a queue, click the pencil/paper icon in the ```Actions``` column to the right.
 4. When editing a queue, there are various options to customize the following:
 - In the ```User Access``` tab, you can add people who have LibAnswers accounts to be Regular or Admin users, or users that are "limited" and can only add internal notes in tickets.
-- The ```Question Form``` tab allows you to customize the form that patrons fill out to submit a question to the email queue.
+- The ```Question Form``` tab allows you to customize the form that patrons fill out to submit a ticket to the queue.
-- The ```Email``` tab lets you edit the receiving email address of the queue, add any email addresses that are being forwarded into the queue (e.g. @princeton.edu addresses), and edit options for how the email gets set from the queue (all of our queues use the default that Springshare sends the emails).
+- The ```Email``` tab lets you edit the receiving email address of the queue, add any email addresses that are being forwarded into the queue (e.g. ```@princeton.edu``` addresses), and edit options for how the email gets set from the queue (all of our queues use the default that Springshare sends the emails).
 - The ```Email Templates``` tab lets you customize details about template emails that get sent when certain actions are completed in the queue (e.g. transferring a ticket to another user, patron reply notification, etc.).
 - The ```Notifications``` tab defines which staff get notified directly to their own email any time a ticket is submitted to the queue.